ENG1010 : Aerospace Engineering: Fundamentals, Design and Professional Skills

 Assessment Rationale And Relationship

-Practical skills portfolio 2 will assess the ability to work in a group and apply various knowledge and methods to solve a “real life” challenge in a design, build, and test scenario.
+The Practical skills portfolio allows students to demonstrate their capabilities across the multi-disciplinary skills required in engineering including CAD, Computer programming, use of hand tools, Electronic construction, use of micro-processors, 3D printers, laser cutters and CNC machines (C3, C12, C13, C18).
+These skills will be applied in the design and build project in semester 2 where the ability to work in a group and apply various knowledge and methods to solve a “real life” challenge in a design, build, and test scenario will be assessed.
 This will give students more confidence in presenting and communicating their work.
 This will also assess critical thinking and problem solving skills.
 The medium also allows students to demonstrate intended learning outcomes across a wide range of topics within a syllabus.
 (C1, C3, C16, C12, C18).

 Due to the significant use of CAD designs, computer programming and practical skills in the laboratories throughout the degree program as well as in the workplace, it is justified to assess these elements in stage 1 to assure students are ready to use them in future years.
-(C3, C12, C13, C18)
+(C3, C12, C13, C18)’

 Reading Lists